Idemitsu Low-viscosity Lubricants Meet the High Demands of New Engines

 Good question.
 New engines are smaller and are often boosted with a supercharger or turbocharger, so they run at high temperatures with regions of high pressure.
 A low-viscosity engine oil (thinner oil) is required to flow through the moving surfaces of the more compact engine to protect all of the moving parts.
 If the oil viscosity is high (thicker oil), the internal parts of the engine struggle to move the lubricant through the system and energy is wasted.
 Simply put, the engine works harder and doesn’t perform as well.
 And that means fewer miles per gallon and higher emissions.

 That being said, the oil must also be robust enough to resist breakdown so they protect the engine between oil change intervals.
 It’s an intricate and delicate balance, and it’s one Idemitsu has perfected.
-That’s why Honda, Mazda and Subaru trust Idemitsu to manufacture 0W-20 and ZEPRO 0W-16 synthetic oils as the engine’s first “drink” right on the assembly line.
+That’s why Honda, Mazda and Subaru trust Idemitsu to manufacture 0W-20 synthetic oil as the engine’s first “drink” right on the assembly line.

-The complete lineup of Idemitsu’s low-viscosity engine oils includes Idemitsu 0W-20 and ZEPRO, Idemitsu’s premium line of synthetic oil, 0W-16 and 0W-20.
+The complete lineup of Idemitsu’s low-viscosity engine oils includes Idemitsu 0W-16, 0W-20 and ZEPRO 0W-20 from Idemitsu's premium line of synthetic oil.